Frequently asked questions

 With a signed Release of Information, limited coordination of care may occur when clinically appropriate.
 Extensive meetings, written reports, or communications outside of therapy sessions may incur additional fees and are not typically covered by insurance.

-In a mental health emergency, call 911, visit the nearest emergency room, or contact the 988 Suicide & Crisis Lifeline immediately.
+If you're facing a mental health emergency, please call 911, visit your nearest emergency room, or reach out to the 988 Suicide & Crisis Lifeline for immediate support.